robjharrison/ETL_MVP_15Gifts/README.md

 - Expand the Pipeline reporting by including at least price data in the identify_outliers() function.
 - Ensure that the MVP is indeed what was requested/expected by stakeholders, and not just 'what I think/my interpretation' of the brief.
 - Remove the use of user-defined scrap depth and develop a more dynamic approach to scraping data.
 - Decide whether outliers are to be removed or only identified and flagged with a reason, and update the pipeline accordingly.
-The presentation can also be accessed at [insert link here].
+The Google Slides presentation link has been forwarded seperately via email.

 # Contact
 For any questions or feedback, please contact robjharrison@gmail.com